First Aid for Mental Health: Investigational Drugs to the Rescue

 NMDA modulators are in active research by several pharma companies.

 Taking a medicine as prescribed can be hardship, especially with a mental health disorder.
-For example, patients with schizophrenia are often on long-term treatment and are at high risk for skipping or even stopping treatment.
+For example, patients with schizophrenia or bipolar disorder are often on life-long treatment and are at high risk for skipping or even stopping treatment.

 The Value of Mental Health Research